 Valuation Risk: Many AI stocks trade at premium multiples.
 If growth slows or earnings disappoint, these valuations could compress sharply.

 Technology Risk: AI is evolving rapidly.
-Today's leading architecture could be obsolete in five years.
+Today's leading architecture could be less relevant in five years.
 Companies that fail to adapt will lose their moats.

 Concentration Risk: The AI supply chain is highly concentrated.
 TSMC manufactures most advanced AI chips, and NVIDIA dominates GPU design.
 Any disruption to these companies could cascade through the industry.